How to wean a baby with a cow's milk allergy

 Milk - either breastmilk or specialist formula - will remain the mainstay of your baby's diet, so weaning is mostly about trying new flavours and textures, as well as getting used to eating solids.

-"The weaning of a baby with حليب البقر is nearly the same as a baby without an allergy, but with a slight difference: foods containing milk and dairy products should not be given until you seek medical advice from your dietitian, paediatrician, and GP.
+"The weaning of a baby with cow's milk allergy is nearly the same as a baby without an allergy, but with a slight difference.
+Foods containing milk and dairy products should not be given until you seek medical advice from your dietitian, paediatrician, and doctor.
 Check all food labels for the presence of dairy or milk protein.
-If breastfeeding, Grand says: "you must follow a milk-free diet and consider taking a فيتامين د and calcium supplement.
-It’s important to speak to a medical professional before starting any supplements."

 Your healthcare professional may provide you with more individualised advice depending on whether your baby has immediate CMA or delayed CMA.